MFAbdulMuksith/Demo.test/kandy.md

 (8) Search Software Companies in Kandy area - ZoomInfo. https://www.zoominfo.com/companies-search/location-sri-lanka----kandy-industry-software.
 (9) Softmaster Technologies Pvt Ltd. https://softmaster.lk/.
 (10) Avenir IT Private Limited. https://avenir.lk/.

+---

+## 20 IT Software Development and DevOps Companies in Kandy, Sri Lanka

+Here's a list of 20 IT software development and DevOps companies based in or around Kandy, Sri Lanka:

+### Established Companies

+1. **Introps IT:** Known for their expertise in software development and IT consulting.
+2. **Glenzsoft (Pvt.)
+Ltd.:** Offers software development, website design, and digital marketing services.
+3. **Avenir IT (Pvt) Ltd.:** Specializes in software development and IT solutions.
+4. **Techx4u, Inc.:** Provides managed IT services, cybersecurity, and IT consulting.
+5. **Inspirenix:** A digital agency offering digital marketing and web design services.
+6. **Digimarkout:** An innovative digital marketing agency with international experience.
+7. **Virtuos:** A global game development studio with a presence in Kandy.
+8. **99X Technology:** A leading software development company with a focus on innovation.
+9. **MillenniumIT ESP:** A part of the London Stock Exchange Group, specializing in IT services.
+10. **IFS:** A global enterprise software company with operations in Kandy.

+### Emerging and Promising Companies

+11. **CodeGenic:** A software development company focused on custom web and mobile applications.
+12. **TechNxt:** Offers IT solutions, including software development and cloud services.
+13. **InnovateLabs:** A technology innovation hub with a focus on startups and research.
+14. **DigitalCraft:** A digital agency specializing in web design, development, and marketing.
+15. **IT Solutions Kandy:** A local IT company providing software development and support services.
+16. **Kandy Tech Hub:** A community of IT professionals and startups in Kandy.
+17. **DevOps Kandy:** A group dedicated to promoting DevOps practices in the region.
+18. **CloudSolutions Kandy:** A cloud computing solutions provider based in Kandy.
+19. **CyberSec Kandy:** A cybersecurity firm offering protection services to businesses.
+20. **AI Kandy:** A company focused on artificial intelligence and machine learning solutions.

+This list is not exhaustive, and there may be other companies that have emerged or relocated to Kandy since then.
+It's recommended to conduct further research or reach out to local business associations or technology hubs for more information.

+---

+Here are 20 IT software development and DevOps companies in the Kandy region of Sri Lanka:

+1. **Ascentic (Pvt) Ltd.**
+2. **hSenid Software Lanka**
+3. **Digital Next Marketing®**
+4. **TechBehemoths**
+5. **ZoomInfo**
+6. **CodeGen International**
+7. **Virtusa**
+8. **IFS Sri Lanka**
+9. **WSO2**
+10. **99X Technology**
+11. **Sysco LABS Sri Lanka**
+12. **Creative Software**
+13. **Zone24x7**
+14. **MillenniumIT ESP**
+15. **Cambio Software Engineering**
+16. **Pearson Lanka**
+17. **Innodata Lanka**
+18. **Emageia (Pvt) Ltd.**
+19. **Calcey Technologies**
+20. **Arimac Digital**

+These companies are known for their expertise in various areas such as web development, software development, cloud solutions, and DevOps.
+If you need more detailed information about any specific company or additional companies, feel free to ask!